iprana-lab/lab-template/IPRANA_GITHUB_POLICY.md

 # iPrana Lab - GitHub Usage Policy

 ## 1. Purpose
-All code developed under IPRANA Lab must be maintained in the official GitHub organization: https://github.com/iprana-lab
+All code developed under iPrana Lab must be maintained in the official GitHub organization: https://github.com/iprana-lab

 This ensures long-term accessibility, reproducibility, and reuse of research outputs.